17 Types of Rakes Every Homeowner Should Know

 1. Leaf Rake

-If you’re raking leaves, what you need is a leaf rake, also known as a lawn rake (view example on Amazon).
-Sold in varying widths (up to 30″), it has a long handle with tines that fan out in a triangle.
-The tines of a leaf rake are generally made of either metal, plastic, or bamboo.
-Metal is the most resilient but perhaps not quite as effective as plastic tines when moving large quantities of leaves, especially if they’re wet.
+If you’re raking leaves, what you need is a leaf rake, also known as a lawn rake.
+Sold in varying widths (up to 30 inches), it has a long handle with tines that fan out in a triangle.
+The tines of a leaf rake are generally made of metal, plastic, or bamboo.
+Metal is the most resilient (and great for pine needles) but perhaps not quite as effective as plastic tines when moving large quantities of leaves, especially if they’re wet.
 Leaf rake tines that are made of bamboo are the most fragile, of course, but are much gentler on plants if you are raking over ground covers or garden beds.

 2. Shrub Rake

 A shrub rake is built very much like a leaf rake.
 It has a smaller fan of tines, though, allowing it better access to the ground beneath shrubbery, around fencing, and in other tight areas of your landscape.
 Depending on your landscape and your needs, a shrub rake may be a worthy addition to your shed, especially considering that even top-quality tools of this type sell for under $20.
 When purchasing, pay special attention to the length of the handle and note that some handles telescope in and out, a function that may be handy for reaching around shrubs.

 Best For: Working around trees, shrubs, and tight places

 Our Recommendation: Fiskars 8-inch Shrub Rake at The Home Depot for $14.92